 “Hiking the Inca Trail with my boyfriend is an experience that I will never forget!
 The history came to life as we walked among the ruins and learned about the inspiring history of the Andean people.
 And the camping was great!
 The food on the trail was incredible.
 Where else do you get served hot tea when you wake up in the morning?!?” — Ryan P., Colombus, OH

-“The moment we crested the Sun Gate and had our first glance at Machu Picchu I was overwhelmed with emotions for accomplishing such a trek but also for seeing such an amazing site.” — J. Ralston, New York, NY
+“The moment we had our first glance at Machu Picchu I was overwhelmed with emotions for accomplishing such a trek but also for seeing such an amazing site.” — J. Ralston, New York, NY

 “The Inca Trail trip was everything I expected it to be: challenging, exhilarating and spectacular.
 Our group developed a great camaraderie and we all had a FABULOUS time!”— Brian Farmer, San Francisco, CA

-“No pictures can prepare you for the experience of entering the Sun Gate – after four days of hiking in the Andes – and seeing Machu Picchu for the first time.
+“No pictures can prepare you for the experience …after four days of hiking in the Andes – and seeing Machu Picchu for the first time.
 A breathtaking, tear inducing, goose bump experience.”— Bob Tuschman, New York, NY

 Most of our trips draw more single travelers than couples.
 When couples do join us, it’s usually because they’re looking forward to interacting with a gay group; if they wanted a holiday by themselves, they wouldn’t have signed up to travel with us.
 Furthermore, the activities included with our trips serve as natural ice-breakers.
 Within a day, you’ll be traveling with friends.
 You don’t need to pay the single supplement if you’re traveling alone.
 We’ll be happy to match you with a roommate.
 Pay the single supplement only if you want a bedroom to yourself.